Microchip-MPLAB-Harmony/gfx_apps_pic32mz_ef/apps/legato_flash/firmware/legato_fl_mzef_cu_tm4301b.X/readme.md

 Configure the hardware as follows:

 -   Connect the RGB 565 Graphics Adapter to the PIC32MZ EF Curiosity board.
--   Connect the PDA TM4301B display to the RGB 565 Graphics Adapter using the appropriate ribbon cable.
+-   Connect the High-Performance 4.3" WQVGA Display Module with maXTouch® Technology to the RGB 565 Graphics Adapter using the appropriate ribbon cable
--   Power up the board by connecting the a micro USB cable to the Debug USB connector on the Curiosity board.
+-   Power up the board by connecting a micro USB cable to the Debug USB connector or 9v power supply to the barrel plug

 ![](../../../../docs/images/pic32mzef_cu_565_wqvga_setup.png)

 Running the Demonstration
 -------------------------